DavSanchez/CaptivePortal/README.md

 for a CoovaChilli hotspot implementation.
 It uses Node.js as the backend and the MediaStream Recording API and the JSON interface provided by CoovaChilli for client management.

-**This is still an unstable version subject to immediate changes!** This is currently being developed as a final project for ULPGC's Degree in Telecommunication Technology Engineering.
+**It's still an unstable version subject to immediate changes!** This is currently being developed as a final project for ULPGC's Degree in Telecommunication Technology Engineering.

 ### How does it work?